KawaMood/items_filter/README.md

 Items filters comes with an automatic uninstallation process.
 Running it will:

-- Remove all waystones that have been placed in your world, in every dimensions
+- Remove all items filters that have been placed in your world, in every dimensions
 - Remove all scores and storage specific to the Items Filter data pack
 - If there is no more KawaMood data packs installed, also remove all common scores and storages

 The uninstalling process may take some seconds to complete.
 Be sure to wait for the message telling you that you can safely remove the data pack from your world's folder before doing it.

 The command to start the uninstalling process is the following one:

 ```
 /function pk_it_fi:base/uninstall/start
 ```